 During the proceedings of this case no evidence has emerged about the regulatory status of CWM.
-As indicated earlier, MPM provided no details about ICCS, and in its submissions only referred to the alleged links between CWM and Trafalgar.
-MPM only provided a copy of the authorisations issued to Trafalgar International GmbH in Germany which just indicated that Trafalgar (and not CWM) held an authorisation as at 05.02.2016 as 'Investment intermediary' and 'Insurance intermediary and insurance consultant' from IHK Frankfurt am Main, the Chamber of Commerce and Industry in Frankfurt with the 'Insurance Mediation licence 34D Broker licence number: D-FE9C-BELBQ-24 and Financial Asset Mediator licence 34F: D-F-125-KXGB-53'.
+As indicated earlier, MPM provided no details about Inter-Alliance, and in its submissions only referred to the alleged links between CWM and Trafalgar.
+MPM only provided a copy of the authorisations issued to Trafalgar International GmbH in Germany which just indicated that Trafalgar (and not CWM) held an authorisation as at 05.02.2016 as 'Investment intermediary' and 'Insurance intermediary' and insurance consultant' from IHK Frankfurt am Main, the Chamber of Commerce and Industry in Frankfurt with the 'Insurance Mediation'